camunda/camunda-docs/docs/components/experimental/rpa/rpa-integration-with-camunda.md

 To create or edit a `.robot` file, use the welcome page or file dialog in Modeler.

-The editor allows for script development, with all RPA Framework libraries listed [here](https://rpaframework.org/#libraries).
+The editor allows for script development, with all RPA Framework libraries listed in the [RPA Framework documentation](https://rpaframework.org/#libraries).
 Camunda also offers a [Camunda library extension](/components/experimental/rpa/camunda-rpa-framework-library.md) to integrate with Camunda and return variables from your RPA scripts, for example.

 Currently, only a single `.robot` file is supported, and adding custom Python files or libraries is not possible.